keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 weight: 10
 ---

-`KeptnApp` specifies the pre/post deployment and pre/post evaluations checks that should be executed at the Keptn application level.
+`KeptnApp` specifies a concept of a running application with a list of workloads and the possibility to define pre/post deployment and pre/post evaluations checks that should be executed at the Keptn application level.
 It contains information about all workloads and checks that are associated with a Keptn application.